 Create a branded hashtag: A branded hashtag can be many things such as you company’s name, tagline, the name of your products or campaign.
 No branded hashtag is incorrect once it matches your brand identity it fits!
 A common error is creating a long winded hashtag that nobody can spell so keep it short and simple.
 Make the # memorable and catchy and also something that lets people creative with your brand as there might be an image you like so much want to use as part of your content this is a very creative marketing idea.

 Build a brand identity: One of the types of creative marketing would be the visual brand identity.
-It is anything from the brands logo design, fonts,colour scheme and photos and any other visuals that you use to communicate your brand.
+It is anything from the brand logo design, fonts, color scheme and photos, and any other visuals that you use to communicate your brand.
 The aim is for people to be able to recognize your brand and evoke certain feelings and experiences with the brand.
 The hard part is creating a unique visual brand identity as many brands look alike.

 The live Q&A gives the opportunity for people who may have had the same questions as other the answers they are looking for.